Liu Yunshan 刘云山

 Liu’s Communist Youth League connections means he is most strongly associated with Hu Jintao.

-Liu appears to have been entirely loyal to Li Changchun’s hardline position and to have consistently implemented the Party’s strict control over media and the internet.
-His elevation to the Politburo Standing Committee has heightened censorship fears and may signal an even harsher environment for media and free speech.
+Liu appears to have been entirely loyal to his predecessor Li Changchun’s hardline position and to have consistently implemented the Party’s strict control over media and the internet.
+His elevation to the Politburo Standing Committee heightened censorship fears and may signal an even harsher environment for media and free speech.
 The South China Morning Post reported.
 ‘Cheng Yizhong , the former chief editor of the outspoken Southern Metropolis Daily, said that with Liu in charge, “the control on ideology will only get tougher.
 Most people on the Politburo Standing Committee are either left [the conservative side in mainland politics] or mediocre.”

 In November 2013 a major new leading group on “Overall Reform” was created, led by Xi Jinping.
 Two other Politburo Standing Committee members are part of this Group apart from Xi and Liu; Li Keqiang and Zhang Gaoli.
 The South China Morning Post reported that Xi had named subgroups to focus on six reform categories: economics and ecology; culture; democracy and law; social systems; party building; and party discipline.

 * In April 2016 Liu Yunshan was named as one of three top Chinese leaders who were revealed in the Panama Papers as having links to offshore companies, with relatives are listed as directors or shareholders in firms located in known tax havens.

 - Address: Zhongnanhai, Xi Chang’an Jie, Beijing 100017.

 - Website: www.gov.cn